andraugust/andraugust.github.io/index.md

 ## [The Hiring Problem](hiring-problem.html)

 <p style="opacity:0.5">09/2019</p>
 Suppose you're interviewing candidates for a job.
-Interviews come at a cost, but they provide useful information about candidates.
-How many candidates should you interview to get the best one at minimum cost?
+Interviews come at a cost, but they provide valueable information about candidates.
+How many candidates should you interview before commiting to one?

 ## [Neural Style Transfer](neural-style-transfer.html)